ryantdata/Fraud-Detection-System/README.md

-UPDATE: I've just noticed that Heroku no longer supports free app deployment so this app is no longer accessible.
-The technical report is still valuable to read for insight on the modelling process and project goals.
-I will try to deploy it again once I have finished the other things I am currently working on.
+UPDATE: The app is no longer deployed, however I'm keeping the repo public just as an example of work.
+The technical report is still valid and the code is old but is still okay to look at.